Bing Liu (scientist)

-Bing Liu (刘冰; October 20, 1982 – May 2, 2020) was a Chinese scientist and coronavirus researcher living and researching in the United States.
+Bing Liu (刘冰; 20 October 1982 – 2 May 2020) was a Chinese computational biologist living and researching in the United States.
 He was a Research Assistant Professor of Computational & Systems Biology Department at the University of Pittsburgh School of Medicine.
 He was 37 years old at the time of his death, in which he was shot dead in his home.
-The case received American and Chinese media coverage.
+Due to Liu's research into coronavirus during the COVID-19 pandemic at the time of his death, the case received American and Chinese media coverage.

 Career

 Liu graduated with a master's degree and Ph.D. in computer science from the National University of Singapore.
 He was a postdoctoral researcher at Carnegie Mellon University.
 Both he and his wife retained Chinese citizenship.

 Death

-Liu was found dead at his home in Ross Township, a suburb north of Pittsburgh, on May 2, 2020.
+Liu was found dead at his home in Ross Township, a suburb north of Pittsburgh, on 2 May 2020.
 His work on coronaviruses led to speculation that his murder was related to his work, but Pittsburgh Police said that he was shot as a result of a murder-suicide.
 The gunman was 46-year-old Hao Gu (顾浩), a software engineer from Moon Township, employed at Eaton Corporation.
-The police said that the murder was the result of a dispute over an intimate partner and that after murdering Bing Liu the gunman had gone back to his car and shot himself.
+The police said that the murder was the result of a dispute over an intimate partner and that after murdering Liu, the gunman had gone back to his car and shot himself.